-Aims and Objectives
+2. Aims and Objectives

 - a.
-To create an environment that meets the special educational needs of each child in order that they can achieve their full potential and engage in activities alongside their peers. - b.
-To ensure that the special educational needs of children are identified at the earliest possible stage, understood, assessed and provided for. - c.
-To ensure that our children are involved in the process, views sought and considered - d.
-To identify the roles and responsibilities of all involved in process (home, school, external agencies) - e.
-To provide adjustments to enable all children to have full access to all elements of the curriculum.
+To create an environment that meets the special educational needs of each child. - b.
+To ensure that the special educational needs of children are identified, understood, assessed and provided for. - c.
+To identify the roles and responsibilities of staff in providing for children's special educational needs. - d.
+To enable all children to have full access to all elements of the curriculum. - e.
+To ensure that parents are fully informed of their child's progress and able to be fully supportive of their child's education. - f.
+To ensure that our children are involved in the process.

-Educational Inclusion
+3. Educational Inclusion

-- a.
+a.
 At Spaxton we have high expectations of our children, and we aim to provide excellence and enjoyment through our curriculum for all.
 We endeavour to achieve this through the removal of barriers to learning and participation.
 We intend all children at Spaxton to feel valued.
-Through appropriate curricular provision we respect the fact that children: - i. have different educational needs and aspirations - ii. require different strategies for learning - iii. acquire, assimilate and communicate information at different rates - iv. need a range of different teaching approaches and experiences. - b.
+Through appropriate curricular provision we respect the fact that children:

+- i. have different educational needs and aspirations - ii. require different strategies for learning - iii. acquire, assimilate and communicate information at different rates - iv. need a range of different teaching approaches and experiences. - b.
 This policy builds on the section concerned with "Equal Opportunities and Inclusion" contained within the school's policy on Teaching and Learning which recognises the entitlement of all pupils to a broad and balanced curriculum and reinforces the need for teaching which is fully inclusive. - c.
-We designate a member of staff to be the Special Educational Needs Co-ordinator (SENDCo) and ensure that he/she is a member of the school's Senior Leadership Team.
+We designate a member of staff to be the Special Educational Needs Co-ordinator (SENCo) and ensure that he/she is a member of the school's Senior Leadership Team.